dox-op/ai-persistency-layer/README.md

 | `--start-session` | Launch the agent immediately after bootstrapping. |
 | `-h, --help` | Display help. |

+### Persistency directory discovery

+The CLI looks for metadata in the `ai/` folder by default.
+If the `.persistency-meta.json` file is not present there, you will be prompted once to confirm where the existing layer lives.
+The selected directory is then recorded in the project root via `.persistency-path`, allowing subsequent runs to reuse the configured location without prompting again.

 ## Exit Codes

 | Code | Meaning |